dingketang/syntheticIV/README.md

 # syntheticIV
-the code and package for paper ''The synthetic instrument: From sparse association to sparse causation''
+The code and package for paper ''The synthetic instrument: From sparse association to sparse causation''.

 ## Download